 If you have any questions about the HOME Program: Homelessness Outreach | Meals | Education or additional homelessness outreach opportunities, please contact firstname.lastname@example.org.

 HOME Program Assistants

-CSJ partners with the Georgetown Ministry Center, an organization of the diverse communities of Georgetown, dedicated to guiding homeless individuals towards stability and housing through street outreach; educating the community about homelessness; and creating a safe and welcoming environment where everyone is treated with respect.
+CSJ partners with the Georgetown Ministry Center, a non-profit homeless service provider in Georgetown, dedicated to guiding homeless individuals towards stability and housing through street outreach; educating the community about homelessness; and creating a safe and welcoming environment in the center where everyone is treated with respect.

-Federal work study and volunteer positions are available to Georgetown students to support different client-focused programs and projects, 4-8 hours a week.
+Federal Work Study and volunteer positions are available to Georgetown students to support different client-focused programs and projects, 4-8 hours a week.
 Students are trained and participate in reflection sessions.
 Register your interest at https://goo.gl/forms/B5N36LEUBIz0cVzv1.

 Hypothermia Outreach Team (HOT)

 Homelessness rates in Washington, DC have been rising in recent years, a crisis that is further exacerbated by severe weather.
 Every winter, Washington, DC city government agencies, faith communities, and nonprofit organizations provide emergency services to support men, women, and families experiencing homelessness.